rm-hull/cljs-dataview/README.md

     :y (read-float32-le reader)
     :z (read-float32-le reader)))
 ```
+A _reader_ is a stateful implementation of an ```IReader``` protocol -- this
+has methods that traverse a DataView sequentially, and allowing random access
+seek/rewind/tell similar to that with Unix file descriptors.

 Similarly, a triange is composed of a [surface normal](https://en.wikipedia.org/wiki/Surface_normal),
-followed by 3 vertex co-ordinates, and some attributes:
+followed by 3 vertex co-ordinates -- the normal and the vertexes are constructed
+out of repeated application of the ```point-spec``` above, and some attributes:

 ```clojure
 (defn triangle-spec [reader]